avidbiscuit/ait-wiki/content/_index.md

 ## AIT is fantastic!
 Is there anywhere I can talk about the mod?

-Yes, in [The Tavarn](https://discord.gg/D5Et6Ux7BS) where you can talk about the mod, show of your interiors, post your AIT Datapacks, pay to get beta previews and even play with other people in the **AIT Server**!
+Yes, in [Amble Labs](https://discord.gg/D5Et6Ux7BS) where you can talk about the mod, show of your interiors, post your AIT Datapacks, pay to get beta previews and even play with other people in the **AIT Server**!

 ## I've made a super cool mod for AIT!
 But I don't know where to publish it?